 The Upper Middle Rhine Valley was the first natural feature to be bestowed the UNESCO title in Germany.
 This 65 km (40 mile) stretch, shared by the states of Hesse and Rhineland, earned the title for the amazing harmony between nature and culture.
 The gorgeous river views, a string of hilltop palaces and castles, picture-book hamlets, rolling vineyards and several cultural monuments prompted gifted German poet and author, Heinrich von Kleist, to gush “This is a region like a poet’s dream, and even the most magnificent imagination could not countenance anything more beautiful than this valley.”

-Bergpark Wilhelmshöhe is not only among the most beautiful parks in Germany, but is the one of its kind in the whole of Europe.
-The massive 240-hectare park took 150 years to be completed, and the result is a magnificent expanse of gorgeous landscape and water features peppered with cultural monuments, the most noteworthy among which is the mock-medieval ruins of the very Instagrammable Löwenburg Castle.
-Another sight that draws lots of ‘ooh’s and ‘aah’s from visitors in the park is the Hercules Monument crowning the 526 meter (1,725 ft) Karlsberg Mountain, from which a waterfall gushes down stone steps and rocks.
+Bergpark Wilhelmshöhe is not only among the most beautiful parks in Germany but is the one of its kind in the whole of Europe.
+The massive 240-hectare park took 150 years to be completed, and the result is a magnificent expanse of gorgeous landscape and water features peppered with cultural monuments, the most noteworthy among which are the mock-medieval ruins of the very Instagrammable Löwenburg Castle.
+Another sight that draws lots of ‘ooh’s and ‘aah’s from visitors in the park is the Hercules Monument crowning the 526-meter (1,725 ft) Karlsberg Mountain, from which a waterfall gushes down stone steps and rocks.

 Lorsch Benedictine Abbey, dating back to the year 764, was one of the most significant monuments of the Carolingian Empire.
 This ancient structure stands as testimony to the architectural genius of the early Middle Ages, and still stuns visitors with the intricacy of its design, though much of it is today in ruins.
 Lorsch Benedictine Abbey was declared a UNESCO World Heritage Site in 1991.